 - Training for education staff

-This offer is intended for all state-funded education settings, including academies, special schools, pupil referral units and alternative provision.
+This offer is open to all schools and education settings in Slough including academies, special schools, pupil referral units and alternative provision.
+Further information can be found in the briefing document below.

 In Slough, we are making sure that this programme links in with the Mental Health Support Team, the Getting Help Team and other local projects and initiatives to ensure that it enhances and complements the wider work already underway.